-Chandlee and Sons Construction Company finalized a contract with Margaret Adams, as MJAS & Max, LLC, on February 14, 2019 for the build-out of a Smoothie King franchise in Gwinnett County, Georgia.
+Chandlee Construction Company finalized a contract with Margaret Adams, as MJAS & Max, LLC, on February 14, 2019 for the build-out of a Smoothie King franchise in Gwinnett County, Georgia.
 The project was scheduled to begin the second week in January 2019 but was held up waiting on approval of the environmental plans.
 A Change Order was signed on March 6 for the cost of the building permit.

 The design includes two wood benches outside the front doors, small table seating inside with an extensive service bar, a retail area, and a public handicap access restroom in the customer service portion of the store.
 Behind the counter are freezers, cold storage, stainless steel prep surfaces and sinks.
 The back space of the store has a handicap access restroom for employees, a storage room, additional food preparation and storage components, a sink, plus an office.
 A business of this type requires a variety of food preparation and food preservation appliances and components.